What is Eumelanin?

 Comparing eumelanin and pheomelanin.
 Source: https://www.mdpi.com/1422-0067/17/5/746

-Here’s where things get especially fascinating: eumelanin shows properties similar to a semiconductor — materials that can conduct energy in controlled ways, like in solar panels or electronics.
+Here’s where things get especially fascinating.
+Eumelanin shows properties similar to a semiconductor, a material that can conduct energy in controlled ways, like in solar panels or electronics.
 This means eumelanin doesn’t just absorb energy; it helps manage and redistribute it, making it even more valuable to the body.

 Eumelanin and Physical Features